-Figure 2 | C–H motifs represent valuable building blocks for cross coupling.
-A) Commercial availability of different coupling partners.
-B) Comparison of commercially available benzylic building blocks.
-C) Examples of utilizing benzylic C–H functionalization to access drug-like compounds.
+Figure 2 | C–H motifs represent valuable building blocks for cross coupling. a) Commercial availability of different coupling partners. b) Comparison of commercially available benzylic building blocks. c) Examples of utilizing benzylic C–H functionalization to access drug-like compounds.

 In this analysis, an algorithm was used to decompose 9,082 drug structures found in DrugBank, which have a molecular weight less than 500 g/mol after desalting, into synthons.
 In this process, every carbon–carbon, carbon–nitrogen, and carbon–oxygen single bond was deleted and replaced with generic functional group placeholders on both ends of the original bond (cf. A and B in Figure 1A).
 Subsequently, building block functional handles (acid, alcohol, boronate, amine, iodine, bromine, chlorine, and hydrogen) were enumerated at the disconnection point of both synthons.
 The full combination of both synthon enumerations was taken, and each pair was cross-referenced against 114,300 commercial compounds found in MilliporeSigma’s catalog with molecular weight less than 200 g/mol.
 If both synthons were found to be purchasable, the retrosynthetic reaction was saved.
 Once all possible single step retrosynthetic reactions between drugs and purchasable compounds were recorded, post-hoc refinement was performed to group the reactions into synthetically aware bins.
 For instance, each transformation containing a non-hydrogen synthon (e.g., deaminative, decarboxylative, etc.) was grouped as aryl or non-aryl (via checking the a-carbon to be equal to a ‘c’ or ‘C’ in SMARTS notation).
-Synthons containing C–H bonds were analyzed to see if they were benzylic or if the associated carbon was alpha to a carbonyl group or heteroatom, and the remaining, including aryl hydrogens, were labelled miscellaneous.
-Finally, to produce the chord diagrams, all transformations containing the functional group to be analyzed were collected, and the synthons containing the functional group in focus were grouped as ‘synthon A’ and the remaining half was grouped as ‘synthon B’. *fully introduce methodology for the analysis here before discussing Figure 3*
+Synthons containing C–H bonds were analyzed to see if they were benzylic or if the associated carbon was alpha to a carbonyl group or heteroatom, and the remaining, including aryl and unactivated aliphatic hydrogens, were labelled miscellaneous.
+Finally, to produce the chord diagrams, all transformations containing the functional group to be analyzed were collected, and the synthons containing the functional group in focus were grouped as ‘synthon A’ and the remaining half was grouped as ‘synthon B’.